hbui/setup-git-in-Linux/README.md

 1. Once logged into the potter boxes, create a new directory and make sure you are working in it:

 	```
-	a.	mkdir 366
+	a.	mkdir 266
 		i.
 The mkdir command makes a new directory
 			(see what directory you are currently in by using pwd command)
-	b.	cd 366
+	b.	cd 266
 		i.
 The cd command changed the directory you are currently in.
 			Try typing pwd again.
 Typing cd .. will move you back, but don't do that now.
 	```

-2. Go to your browswer, find the 366 examples Repo on Moodle (under Resources) and click the invite link and accept it if you have not done so.
+2. Go to your browswer, go to [https://classroom.github.com/a/OR7dto2E](https://classroom.github.com/a/OR7dto2E) accept and create your own repository.

 3. Log into your GitHub account and navigate to the assignment (This is likely already up on screen already after accepting the assignment.)